 In the classroom the emphasis is on group work, discussion, negotiated objectives, self and peer assessment.
-Within the constraints of our school environment, students engage in a variety of learning activities.
 We believe this approach facilitates personalised learning and allows for the development of genuine independent learning skills.
 The use of questioning and discussion to clarify understanding is a positive feature of most lessons.

 The department is situated in the Castlegate Block.